He goes on to say how unwise it is “to think that it is the amount of money and not the state of mind that matters!”

 No desire for reward or fame.
 Just a desire to help the people, and a humble farm to happily return to.
 Jose Mujica and Cincinnatus.

-To finish, a quote from the world’s poorest president –
+To finish, a quote from the world’s poorest president that could have come straight from the mouth of Seneca himself:

 “My definition of poor are those who need too much.
 Because those who need too much are never satisfied.”